pedronveloso/jPwdHash/README.md

 it even easier for their logic to be exploited.
-Also, a lot of these applications do a very good job in one specific are such as encrypting the data that gets saved to your device, but miss crucial security concerns such as retaining information in memory that can easily be read (typically the operating system could/should guarantee and protect against this, but this is far from reality in any modern operating system, either by exploit or by design as a way for programmers to analyse application runtime
-- point is, don't trust anything that stays in memory).
+Also, a lot of these applications do a very good job in one specific are such as encrypting the data that gets saved to your device, but miss crucial security concerns such as retaining information in memory that can easily be read (typically the operating system could/should guarantee and protect against this, but this is far from reality in any modern operating system, either by exploit or by design as a way for programmers to analyse application runtime; point being, don't trust anything that stays in memory).
 And a lot more issues exist that have to do with the complexity of this solutions, whereas
 PwdHash simplifies the problem by avoiding it altogether.
 It does **not** store information on your hard drive or memory, and yet you can access it pretty much on every platform so portability is not sacrificed :)